Protocols

 Optional GraphQL support with Pothos for TypeScript-first schemas, GraphQL-JIT for performance, and WebSocket subscriptions for real-time data.

+Add GraphQL to your API with one call.
 TypeScript-first schemas, WebSocket subscriptions, and 5-10x performance boost included.

 1import { createApp } from '@morojs/moro';